 There are a few different strategies for fixing a bad catalytic converter.
 We will start with the least expensive first, and work our way up to the most expensive.
 You should be able to manage the first two, but the last two should be left to a mechanic:

 1. The Italian tune-up

-If you do a lot of stop-and-go driving at low-to-moderate speeds, or don't ever accelerate hard enough to get your car and your catalytic converter thoroughly warmed up, the "Italian tune-up" may work for you.
+If you do a lot of stop-and-go driving at low-to-moderate speeds or never accelerate hard enough to get your car and catalytic converter thoroughly warmed up, the "Italian tune-up" may work for you.
 By going out on a highway with very little traffic, accelerating hard repeatedly, and running at higher speeds for a prolonged period, you may be able to burn off deposits that have accumulated in your catalytic converter.
 This can improve the efficiency of your catalytic converter and restore its performance - and it costs you nothing!

 2. Catalytic Converter Cleaner